jmsutorus/react-redux-template/README.md

 🧐## What's Inside?

     .
-├── src
-│   ├── actions
+    ├── app
     │   ├── components
-│   ├── constants
+    │   ├── contexts
     │   ├── helpers
     │   ├── hooks
     │   ├── pages
+    │   ├── store
+    │   │   ├── actions
+    │   │   ├── constants
+    │   │   ├── reducers
+    │   │   ├── selectors
+    │   │   └── create.js
-│   └── reducers
+    │   └── utils
+    ├── .babelrc
     ├── .eslintrc
     ├── .gitlab-ci.yml
     ├── .stylelintrc
     ├── .prettierrc
     ├── Dockerfile
     ├── package.json
     └── yarn.lock

-1. **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser).
+1. **`/app`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser).

+2. **`.babelrc`**: This is a configuration file for [Babel](https://babeljs.io/) Babel is mainly used to convert ECMAScript code into a backwards compatible version of JavaScript in current and older browsers or environments.

-2. **`.eslintrc`**: This is a configuration file for [EsLint](https://eslint.org/).
+3. **`.eslintrc`**: This is a configuration file for [EsLint](https://eslint.org/).
 Eslint is a tool to help developers discover problems with their JavaScript code without executing it.

-3. **`.gitlab-ci.yml`**: This is a configuration file for the GitLab pipelines and our build process.
+4. **`.gitlab-ci.yml`**: This is a configuration file for the GitLab pipelines and our build process.

-4. **`.stylelintrc`**: This is a configuration file for [StyleLint](https://stylelint.io/) StyleLint is a linter that helps you avoid errors and enforce conventions in your css styles.
+5. **`.stylelintrc`**: This is a configuration file for [StyleLint](https://stylelint.io/) StyleLint is a linter that helps you avoid errors and enforce conventions in your css styles.

-5. **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
+6. **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

-6. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+7. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-7. **`yarn.lock`** This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**
+8. **`yarn.lock`** This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

 🧪## Testing